How To Make the Best Beef Stew from Scratch

 Like a good chili or chicken noodle soup, homemade beef stew is one of those dishes that is just good to have in your back pocket.
-It's a dish that will serve you well through long winters and family visits and other small moments of need.
-Making one isn't hard and will surely nourish you through several meals.
-Here's my tried-and-true method for making a very good beef stew.
+It’s a dish that will serve you well through long winters and family visits and other small moments of need.
+Making one isn’t hard (if you’re short on time, there’s even a way to make beef stew in the Instant pot), and will surely nourish you through several meals.
+Here’s my tried-and-true method for making a very good beef stew.

 There are a few non-negotiable steps to making a beef stew.
 First, you must sear the meat.
 Truly sear.
 Getting the sides brown isn’t the same.
 You need to lay the cubes in a hot pan and let them sizzle for a good five minutes before nudging them.
 When the bottoms have a dark crust and come away easily from the pan, then you can move on with the other sides.

 A “fond,” a.k.a. sticky dark glaze, will start to form on the bottom of the pan as you continue searing your meat in batches.
 This fond is the source of the stew’s great magic.
 It’s full of caramelly, roasty, and nutty flavors that will make you swoon when you taste the final dish.

 Cooking Meat at a Low Temperature For Two Hours

 The second non-negotiable is time.
 Chuck meat is a hard working muscle and it takes a good long stretch of cooking for it to become tender.
 Rush things too quickly and your beef will be tough and chewy.
 Cook it low and slow for at least two hours, and fork-tender meat will be your reward.